wazo-platform/wazo-doc/source/system/service_authentication/service_authentication.rst

 Call flow
 =========

-Here is the call flow to access a REST resource of a XiVO service:
+Here is the call flow to access a REST resource of a Wazo service:

 1. Create a username/password (also called service_id/service_key) with the right :ref:`ACLs
    <rest-api-acl>`, via :ref:`web_services_access`.